omegascorp/javascript-interview/README.md

 ### Networking

-1. HTTP / HTTPS
+1. What is HTTP?
-2. HTTP headers
+2. Structure HTTP request/response.
+3. HTTP and HTTPS difference

 ### Testing